 How to Write a CV

-If you’ve ever read about how to write a curriculum vitae, you know that it takes an effort.
-In order to streamline the process while helping you to learn how to prepare a CV, Ginger has set up this guide.
-With CV writing tips, a sample CV that shows you what to do and what not to do, and more, it aims to answer the most common questions about how to write a CV.
+If you’ve ever had to write a CV, you know that it takes an effort.
+In order to ease the process and help you learn how to write a CV in the most professioanl way, we have set up this simple and informational guide.
+With CV writing tips, a sample CV that shows you what to do and what not to do, we aim to answer the most common questions about CV writing.

 Guidelines for Formatting and Writing a CV